jloleysens/jloleysens.github.io/content/blog/code/reflecting-on-either-4-years-later/index.md

 };
 ```

-My initial conclusion was that nested try-catch blocks are a blight on the earth.
+My initial conclusion was that nested try-catch blocks are a blight on the earth and that we should avoid it all costs to make things simpler...
 However, I now know that you are far more likely to encounter code like 👆🏻 in any serious software application's code than _anything_ like this:

 ```typescript
 const myFunction1 = (resource: string) => {